Caldicot: History

 Caldicot is one of the few villages to appear on the Cambriae Typus map of 1573.

 By the mid-19th century, Caldicot was a small farming village.
 However, the opening of the South Wales Railway brought London and Cardiff within relatively easy reach (although Caldicot station itself was not opened until 1936).
 The railway attracted industry, and 1862 Henry Hughes of Tintern opened a wireworks next to the railway, becoming the village's major employer and attracting many new workers.
 In 1880 it became a tinplate works for the canning industry.
 In 1879 work began on the Severn Tunnel, which was opened in 1886.
 Its construction brought hundreds of workers to Caldicot, roughly doubling its population.

-Court House was the home of baker Henry Jones, the inventor of self-raising flour, from 1864 until his death in 1891.
+Court House was the home of the baker Henry Jones, the inventor of self-raising flour, from 1864 until his death in 1891.
 He is buried in the churchyard.

 During the first half of the 20th century, Caldicot continued to grow steadily, but unspectacularly, reaching a population of 1,770 in 1951.
 Early in the 1950s, however, Chepstow Rural District Council decided that the village should be allowed to expand to approximately 3,000.
 Shortly after this decision, the government decided to build a new steelworks at Llanwern.
 Caldicot was designated as a suitable home for the thousands of steelworkers, and expansion plans were revised upwards.
 Llanwern steelworks opened in 1962, and by the end of the decade Caldicot had over 7,000 residents.

 The growth of the community was furthered by the opening of the Severn Bridge in 1966.
-With Caldicot now being part of the "M4 corridor" new businesses, such as telecommunication company Mitel, came to the town, compensating for the contraction of the steel industry and the railways.
+With Caldicot now being part of the "M4 corridor" new businesses, such as the telecommunication company Mitel, came to the town, compensating for the contraction of the steel industry and the railways.

 Religion

-The parish church of St. Mary, also called St Mary Virgin Church, is a Church in Wales parish church.
+The parish church of St Mary, also called St Mary Virgin Church, is a Church in Wales parish church.
 There is evidence that the church has pre-Norman foundations; however, the earliest part of the building dates from the 14th century.
 It is a Grade I listed building.
 It is mainly built in the Perpendicular style of the late 14th and 15th centuries.